TexasLAN/documents/code_of_conduct.md

   - In all other cases where expulsion is not appropriate, sanctions may be imposed with a simple majority of the Standards Board and VP of Standards.
 - The Standards Board and the VP of Standards shall choose a Member to take notes during the hearing.
 The notes will be private to the Standards Board and the VP of Standards and used in order to reach a verdict.

+**Article VIII: Violation of Law and University Discipline**

+- University disciplinary proceedings may be instituted against a Member charged with a violation of a law that may also be a violation of this disciplinary policy or the code of conduct.
+  - For example, if a violation of the law and/or the Member Disciplinary Policy results from the same factual situation, without regard to the pending civil litigation in court or criminal arrest and prosecution, proceedings under this Member Disciplinary Policy may be carried out prior to, simultaneously with, or following civil, criminal or University proceedings off-campus.
+  - In such an event, the decision to continue proceedings under the Member Disciplinary Policy shall be left at the discretion of the VP of Standards.
+  - Should the VP of Standards decide to discontinue proceedings under the Member Disciplinary Policy until after civil, criminal or University proceedings have finished, the Accused shall be placed on Interim Suspension, as defined in Article VII of the Member Disciplinary Policy, until a verdict has been reached by said civil, criminal or University proceedings.
+    - The Standards Board and VP of Standards shall use the verdict of the civil, criminal or University proceedings to determine whether a violation of the Member Disciplinary Policy or the Code of Conduct occurred and impose the necessary penalties as defined in Article VI of the Member Disciplinary Policy.
+- The Fraternity shall cooperate completely with law enforcement and other agencies in the enforcement of criminal laws and in the conditions imposed by criminal courts for the rehabilitation of violators.

 **Article IX: Interpretation and Revision**

-1. Any question of interpretation regarding the Member Code of Conduct or Member Disciplinary Policy shall be referred to the Fraternity&#39;s VP of Standards.
+- Any question of interpretation regarding the Member Code of Conduct or Member Disciplinary Policy shall be referred to the Fraternity&#39;s VP of Standards.
-2. The Member Code of Conduct and the Member Disciplinary Policy shall be reviewed every year under the direction of the Board, VP of Standards and Standards Board
+- The Member Code of Conduct and the Member Disciplinary Policy shall be reviewed every year under the direction of the Board, VP of Standards and Standards Board